Resource Recycling

 Sharp has been working to reduce waste and to recycle as much of it as possible in an effort to contribute to building a circular economy.

-In fiscal 2022, the amount of waste, etc. generated by the Sharp Group decreased by 27% compared to the previous fiscal year to 86,000 tons, due to disposal of old equipment and expansion of production.
-The amount of recycling decreased by 15% from the previous fiscal year to 62,000 tons.
-Meanwhile, by reducing landfill disposal rates at overseas bases, the Sharp Group’s final landfill disposal rate was 0.43%, thus achieving zero discharge to landfill* on a global scale.
+In fiscal 2023, the amount of waste, etc. generated by Sharp increased by 11% compared to the previous fiscal year to 95,000 tons, due to disposal of old equipment and expansion of production.
+The amount of recycling was 61,000 tons.
+Meanwhile, the final landfill disposal rate was 0.46%—low enough to achieve our second year in a row of zero discharge to landfill* on a global scale.

 Sharp will continue to strengthen waste-reduction efforts at overseas bases while maintaining global zero discharge to landfill.